 |Industry between Jeumont and Hautmont|

 As it transpired, it was worth it.
 Every cent.
 The Sambre changes character in France.
 The first stretch through Jeumont, Maubeuge and Hautmont is quite industrial.
 The three towns are attractive but the wonderful old warehouses and factory sites of its earlier affluent past are marvellous.
 We already knew them well from visits by car.
-Koos, too, had been along it by boat in 1990, but for him, the reaches beyond Hautmont seemed fresh and new.
+Koos, too, had been along the river by boat in 1990, but for him, the reaches beyond the three towns seemed fresh and new.

 |A new winter storage for pleasure craft near Hautmont|

 Just a few kilometres past Hautmont, we spotted a lovely shady Halte Nautique at Boussières sur Sambres.
 It was still very hot then, so the inviting sight of shade, trees and grass was very welcome.
 The mooring itself was slightly decrepit with rather old wooden bollards and some seriously dodgy sidings, but once we'd tied up we were very happy with our find.
-There was also a sort of fountain that claimed to be from the source but as it had an electric pump at the back, we were happy to use it as drinking water.
+There was also a sort of fountain that claimed to be from the source but as it had an electric pump at the back, we were sceptical about how naturel this eau really was.
+That said, we were happy to use it as drinking water and tanked up readily.
 We chatted to some of the locals and enjoyed an evening walk around the area, more for its peace, quiet and sense of solitude than for any particular sights.
 For all that, it's a beautiful setting and the countryside is a feast of rolling golden grain fields interspersed with green pasture where real cows are out to grass (I say that because in the Netherlands, it's not all that common to see meadows full of cattle).
 It was also noticeable that the drought has not been as bad in northern France as it's been in the Netherlands.
 The banks of the river are still lush and green as are many of the fields.

 On Thursday morning, the skies were grey and rain threatened.
 We had to call the VNF to open the lock for us and by that time, it was raining steadily.
 We made our way through to Hachette, where we also had to wait for the lock, so we had a look around.
 During our wanderings, we found an old steam driven mill wheel in a grey stone building next to the lock.
 Perhaps it was once used to pump water.
 Who knows?
 In any event, it started raining in earnest so we sat out the worst for a while until the lock was opened for us and then carried on through the last lock to Landrecies.
 We'd made it.

-Landrecies seemed like a good place to stop for many reasons.
-Firstly, the wind had picked up and the rain started to bucket down; secondly, there was a great mooring with free electricity and water and thirdly, this was the end of the canalised Sambre and the beginning of the Canal de la Sambre á l'Oise.
+The town halte nautique seemed like a good place to stop for many reasons.
+Firstly, the wind had picked up and the rain started to bucket down; secondly, it was a great mooring with free electricity and water and thirdly, this was the end of the canalised Sambre and the beginning of the Canal de la Sambre á l'Oise.
 How we'd have loved to continue; the canal stretched ahead and the invitation was clear, but I knew at some point I needed to stop and return.
 Work was calling and it was time to head back.

 We really enjoyed our night's stay in Landrecies.
 Despite the rain (and it rained with immense purpose), we found it a peaceful, pleasant and attractive town and to add to our pleasure, we met our VNF friends from Pont sur Sambre again.
 They'd told us they came from Landrecies and they'd recommended it, so they too were pleased to see us again.
 There was also a good Carrefour supermarket with free internet and plenty of fine houses and buildings to see.
 Although we were sad to have reached the end of our route for this year, we were thrilled we'd got so much further than expected.
 As for the vignette, well, it was well worth it.